 The most popular audio recording app in the world gets new tools for organizing recordings.
 An all new Enhance Recording feature lets you improve the sound quality of your recordings with a single tap.

 How to use Enhance Recording in Voice Memos

-- Capture a new audio recording or choose one of your previously saved recordings on the list to reveal options, then hit the three-dotted menu at the leftmost side below the recording.
+- Capture a new audio recording or choose one of your previously saved recordings on the list to reveal options.
+After that, hit the settings icon.

-- Tap the Enhance Recording icon near the top-left corner of the interface.
+- Enable the switch for Enhance Recording icon near the top-left corner of the interface.

 The Enhance Recording feature is unavailable in Voice Memos for Apple Watch.
 That’s nothing to write home about because the watchOS app is limited to capturing audio recordings.
-The editing features are (for now) reserved for the app’s Catalyst version on iOS, iPadOS and macOS.
+The editing features are reserved for the app’s Catalyst version on iOS, iPadOS, and macOS.

 While I’ve only captured a couple of voice memos with my Apple Watch and computer, I could tell instantly that the sound quality was not as good as on the iPhone, which is quite understandable given the less powerful microphones in the Apple Watch and the Mac.

 I can clearly see the benefits of using Voice Memos’ Enhance Recording feature to make my Apple Watch and Mac recordings sound better, but even iPhone owners will benefit from machine learning-powered reduction of background noise and room reverberation.